 You will also have a panel of latest offers, discounts and vouchers from many of the high street’s most recognisable brands – find this at any time in your member’s area.

-After your 48-hour Free Trial period ceases, you will be charged a fee of £19.99 (inc VAT) per month.
+If a free trial is offered on signup then after your free trial period ceases, you will be charged a fee of £19.99 (inc VAT) per month.
+If no free trial is offered you will be charged £19.99 on signup and a fee of £19.99 (inc VAT) per month.
 Your subscription fee will be charged to the card used to sign up to the service.

 Social Reporting is an algorithm that scans your social media profiles to give you a score out of 100.
 The system provides you with a report showing how other people see your social media activities and shows whether you use too much bad language or are quite argumentative or controversial.